-John Chow started his about website called Moto’s Project 504 in 1999, about a computer he had built himself.
+John Chow started his website called Moto’s Project 504 in 1999, about a computer he had built himself.
 He kept working on the site until it got a domain name and list of its own.
 And thus, he started The Techzone and became a part of the Maximum PC Network.
 His checks from Maximum PC grew from $250/month to $2500/month quickly enough.
 That’s how fast his traffic grew.

 In 2005, he started a blog income case study to prove that you can make money by blogging.
 His goal was to make $3000 a month on two hours a day.
 And guess what, once his goal was achieved, he took on the next case study.
-He released an Amazon best seller ‘Make Money Online’ in the year 2010 and by the next year he had joined MOBE.
+He released an Amazon bestseller ‘Make Money Online’ in the year 2010 and by the next year he had joined MOBE.
 His website today has over 200000 daily visitors.
-He is also number one internet marketers in the list of top 50 Canadian Internet Marketing Blogs.
+He is also the number one internet marketers in the list of top 50 Canadian Internet Marketing Blogs.

 He advises aspiring bloggers to find their niche.
 According to him, a successful blog needs to be updated regularly and find multiple revenue sources to monetize his/her blog.
 And last, but not the least, read his blog at www.johnchow.com.
-He is passionate about blogging, and thinks that if you do it just for the money, chances are that you will fail.
+He is passionate about blogging and thinks that if you do it just for the money, chances are that you will fail.

 8. Kirsty McCubbin

 Kirsty Mccubbin started her first job as an SEO specialist in 1999.
-As part of the job she was required to create an affiliate program for one of her clients.
+As part of the job, she was required to create an affiliate program for one of her clients.
 She got trained in the field and never got out of it.
 She received her first commissions after a month and then completely took to affiliate marketing.

 Today, she’s heavily into PPC, both via landing pages and direct to merchants.
 She earns 85% of her revenue through the same.
 She pulls most of her traffic from Google AdWords and sends it directly to merchants.
 Kirsty also does Bing and Yahoo PPC to landing pages.
 She’s a stay at home mom who lives with her husband and two daughters.
 She travels around the world using her affiliate money and works her hours every day.
 She won the a4uAwards in 2010 for her affiliate marketing skills and is the founder of affiliatestuff.co.uk.

 ‘Create traffic first.
 Monetize later’ is her mantra.
 She believes that you should focus on your skillset more than the idea of affiliate marketing.
-There are varies niches that you can tap into - Copy, web design, social media, SEO, PPC, etc. And then find the ability to make money off it.
+There are various niches that you can tap into – Copy, web design, social media, SEO, PPC, etc. And then find the ability to make money off it.

 9. Andrew Payne

 And the last (but not the least) name on our list is that of Andrew Payne, the founder of Affiliate Success.
 He got into the affiliate marketing business almost 13 years ago.
 He was more focused on AdWords at the time.
-Later on he went on to dab into the consulting business, where they worked with B2B companies and handled all their online lead generation.
+Later on, he went on to dab into the consulting business, where they worked with B2B companies and handled all their online lead generation.
 But in 2016, he again decided to venture into affiliate marketing.

-He re-joined STM Forum.
+He re-joined the STM Forum.
 He studied the marketing climate and decided to start with Mobile Pop Traffic.
 Andrew Payne and his team focus on things like antivirus, gaming offers, sometimes adult and glamour kind of offers, and some Sweepstakes campaigns as well.
 His traffic has gone from zero to 7 figures.
 Payne even presented his biggest profit producing insights onstage at Affiliate World Europe 2019.